-Use alternate directories for services:
+Use alternate directories:

-1. If the directories you plan to use do not exist, create them now.
-For example to create /var/cm_logs/cloudera-scm-headlamp for use by the cloudera-scm user, you might use the following commands:
+1. If the directories you plan to use do not exist, create them.
+For example, to create /var/cm_logs/cloudera-scm-headlamp for use by the cloudera-scm user, you can use the following commands:

-''' sudo mkdir /var/cm_logs/cloudera-scm-headlamp sudo chown cloudera-scm /var/cm_logs/cloudera-scm-headlamp '''
+mkdir /var/cm_logs/cloudera-scm-headlamp chown cloudera-scm /var/cm_logs/cloudera-scm-headlamp

 - 2. Connect to the Cloudera Manager Admin Console. - 3.
 Select Clusters > Cloudera Management Service - 4.
 Select Scope > role name. - 5.
 Click the Configuration tab. - 6.
 Enter a term in the Search field to find the settings to be changed.
-For example, you might enter /var or directory.

-7. Update each value with the new locations for Cloudera Manager to use.
+For example, you might enter /var or - 7.
+Update each value with the new locations for Cloudera Manager to use.